(Special Educational Needs/Additional Education Needs)

 There may be times when parents become concerned about their child's development.
-If this is the case please come in and talk to the class teacher.
+If this is the case, please talk to your class teacher.
 We can involve our Special Educational Needs Co-ordinator [SENCo] Mrs Jackson and discuss ways to help accelerate progress.

-If you are expecting your child to attend South Green Infant & Nursery but they are currently pre-school and you know they are going to need specialist support or think they are not meeting the developmental age related milestones please contact us.
+If your child is going to attend South Green Infant & Nursery School and currently go to a pre-school and you are aware they are going to need specialist support; or you think they are not meeting the developmental age related milestones please contact us as soon as possible.

 At South Green Infant and Nursery School, every teacher is a teacher of children with SEND.
 Inclusion is a thread that runs through every area of the school enhanced by collaboration between the senior leaders, teachers, support staff, external agencies, parents and most importantly, the child.